allenai/mslr-annotated-dataset/README.md

-# MSLR human-annotated dataset for metric evaluations
+# MSLR annotated dataset for metric evaluations

 This repo contains the dataset and analysis code for the ACL 2023 paper "Automated Metrics for Medical Multi-Document Summarization Disagree with Human Evaluations."
 As a follow up to the [MSLR shared task](https://github.com/allenai/mslr-shared-task) on multi-document summarization for literature review, we sampled six submissions to the MSLR-Cochrane subtask, and provide human judgments of summary quality for the submitted summaries.
 Two types of human judgments are provided, facet-based quality annotations, as well as pairwise judgments.